Insane96/InsaneDataPack/README.md

 ### **Soul Forge**

-The Power of Soul Fire can increase the yield from Ingot Ores.
+Only the ancient livings of the Nether knew that power of Soul Fire can increase the yield from Ingot Ores.
 Build this 3 high structure:

 ![](https://i.imgur.com/8tknVQW.png?1)